 Marlene: That's right.
 We were going and collecting crickets and using them for a whole bunch of different things, but then on Kauai in particular, there were fewer and fewer crickets and I thought well the flies were just going to knock them all out and that was just going to be it.
-I took fewer and fewer and I thought OK you know the next time there just won’t be any and I'm just going to have to work some place else, but we went one more time and I didn't hear anything, so OK I thought that was it.
+I took fewer and fewer and I thought OK you know the next time there just won’t be any and I'm just going to have to work someplace else, but we went one more time and I didn't hear anything, so okay, I thought that was it.

-But then when we were walking to the place where we usually work it was dark of coarse because you only work on crickets when it's dark because that's the only time they're active.
+But then when we were walking to the place where we usually work it was dark of course because you only work on crickets when it's dark because that's the only time they're active.

 I picked some up and I looked at them to make sure they were the right kind of cricket and they were the right kind of cricket, they just weren't calling.

 Dr. Biology: Right, because not all crickets are the same, right?
 There are different species of crickets.

 Marlene: There are lots of different species of crickets and you can tell them apart by their songs.
 So some chirp really fast, some chirp slow, there are hundreds and hundreds of kinds of crickets all over the world, but these crickets have their own song and I've gotten really used to it because I've been studying it for a long time.
 Yet there I was standing there in the dark, in the field, holding a cricket, looking at other crickets and none of them were making a sound.

 Dr. Biology: So all cricket songs are not the same and that's how you can tell different crickets?